bitcraze/crazyflie-firmware/docs/building-and-flashing/build.md

 $ tb make
 ```

+Build artifacts, including binaries, will end up in the `build` directory.

 ### Bolt and Roadrunner
 We have some ready-to-go config files in the `configs/` directory.
 So, for example, if you want to build the Roadrunner (tag) you can go: